 Goods will normally be offered subject to a reserve agreed between us before the online auction in accordance with clause 12.
 We may sell Lots below the reserve provided we account to you for the same Terms of Consignment for Sellers sale proceeds as you would have received had the hammer price been at the reserve price.
 If you specifically give us a “discretion” we may accept a bid of up to 10% below the formal reserve.

 - You are entitled to place prior to the online auction a reserve on any lot consigned, being the minimum hammer price at which that lot may be Reserves must be reasonable and we may decline to offer goods which in our opinion would be subject to an unreasonably high reserve (in which case goods carry the storage and loss and damage warranty charges stipulated in these Terms of Consignment).

-- A reserve once set cannot be changed by you except with our c
+- A reserve once set cannot be changed by you except with our consent.

 - Where a reserve has been placed only we may bid on your behalf and only up to the reserve (if any) and you may in no circumstances bid personally.

 - Reserves are not usually accepted for lots expected to realise below £100